OWASP/Mobile-Top-10/2023-risks/m3-insecure-authentication-authorization.md

 # Am I Vulnerable To 'Insecure Authentication / Authorization'?

+Understanding the differences between identification, authentication, and authorization is paramount when evaluating mobile application security.

+* **Identification** is the process of determining who the user or entity is.
+* **Authentication** involves verifying whether the user or entity is genuinely who or what they claim to be.
-Understanding the difference between authentication and authorization is paramount in evaluating mobile application security.
-Authentication identifies an individual, while authorization verifies if the identified individual has the necessary permissions for a particular action.
-These two aspects are closely related, as authorization checks should immediately follow mobile device request authentication.
+* **Authorization**, on the other hand, is the process of confirming whether the identified individual has the necessary permissions to perform a specific action.

+These aspects are closely related.
+Authorization checks should immediately follow the authentication of a mobile device request, which is often combined with the identification process.

 Insecure authorization can occur when an organization fails to authenticate an individual before executing a requested API endpoint from a mobile device, as it is virtually impossible to conduct authorization checks on an incoming request without an established caller's identity.